guyinatuxedo/nightmare/modules/23-custom_architecture/h3_h3machine2/readme.md

 001a: 41041c00 jz 001c
 ```

 So we can see that it pushes the hex value `0x100c`, shifts it over to the right by two bytes (so it is now 0x100c0000), then pushes `0x2b85` onto the stack.
 Proceeding that it ors the two hex strings together, leaving us with `0x100c2b85`, then runs the sub instruction with our input and that hex string.
-If the output is zero, it will jump to the address `001c`, so we probably need to give it the input `100c2b85` (with our input being a hex string) in order to pass this check (btw the program interprets our input as hex characters, not asci):
+If the output is zero, it will jump to the address `001c`, so we probably need to give it the input `100c2b85` (with our input being a hex string) in order to pass this check (btw the program interprets our input as hex characters, not ASCII):

 ```
 $    ./h3emu --trace challenge2.h3i 100c2b85